Children's Hospital

 jsyumiaco@health.ucdavis.edu

 Each room on our unit is furnished with a sleep chair to allow a parent to remain overnight to support their child.
-Patients have their own television VCR/DVD player with access to a large library of movies.
-The unit has a playroom playrooms with age appropriate furnishings allow children to engage in developmentally important activities to support the healing process.
-In addition, there is a teen room complete with computer access, movies, foosball and games.
+Patients have their own television and DVD player access to a large library of movies.
+The unit has playrooms with age-appropriate furnishings that allow children to engage in developmentally important activities to support the healing process.
+In addition, there is a teen patient lounge complete with a PlayStation 5 videogaming console, computer access, movies, a book library, art corner, foosball and games.
 A separate treatment room for unpleasant or painful procedures, such as starting an intravenous line, helps to preserve their room as a "safe place."

 bnwarnock@health.ucdavis.edu